-Across nature reserves along and past Lake Hegratsried continue uphill and admire the castles of Neuschwanstein, Hohenschwangau as well as the impressive Pöllatschlucht gorge.
+Passing across nature reserves Lake Hegratsried, you continue uphill admiring the castles of Neuschwanstein, Hohenschwangau, as well as the impressive Pöllatschlucht gorge.
 Then walk along the Kalvarienberg into the historic market town of Füssen.

 While the castles of Neuschwanstein and Hohenschwangau can be visited during the walk on Day 7, we would rather recommend booking an extra night in the charming Füssen to have enough time to visit the castles, monastery and other attractions in a more leisurely manner.
 Regular buses and walking routes connect Füssen and the castles.

 - Walking for the day: 5-6 hours, 17 km, ↑320m ↓300m

 Departure on your own or extension upon request (highly recommended!).

 Accommodation is in a mix of 3-star hotels, country inns and traditional guesthouses.
 All places have been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Note that hotels are subject to availability.
 In case a particular hotel (from the ones pictured above) is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.